-There are advocates for each.
-I have some thoughts which I'll report in the conclusion.
+I have some additional ideas on other themes to follow in the week ahead.
+I'll report on those in the conclusion.
 First, let us do our regular update of last week's news and data.

 Background on "Weighing the Week Ahead"